bubblestudent/gocolournamer/README.md

 import "github.com/bubblestudent/gocolournamer"
 ```

-All of the packages funcioality is exposed in one method.
+All of the packages functionality is exposed in one method.
 ToNearestColour is called with a valid hex colour and returns the named struct and an error.

 ```go
 named, err := gocolournamer.ToNearestColour(hexstring)